-Since February 2008, our Compensation Committee has engaged the services of Hewitt Associates LLC, or Hewitt, as a compensation consultant to advise the Compensation Committee on matters related to the design and implementation of awards under our 2007 Plan.
-In an effort to assess market competitive goals related to the percentage of total compensation provided in the form of long-term incentive awards, Hewitt reviewed the percentile goals established for senior management for a general industry group of approximately 400 companies.
-Hewitt did not provide services relating to any other components of total compensation.
+Since February 2008, our Compensation Committee has engaged the services of Hewitt Associates LLC ("Hewitt") as a compensation consultant to advise the Compensation Committee on matters related to the design and implementation of awards under our 2007 Plan.

-Hewitt was engaged by and reports directly to the Compensation Committee, and works directly with management under the direction of the Compensation Committee.
-Hewitt does not perform any other services for the company.
-Billing by Hewitt will be provided directly to, and approved for payment by, the Compensation Committee.
+During 2009, the Compensation Committee engaged Hewitt to review and provide input regarding market trends related to executive long-term incentive opportunities, as well as review the annual bonus plan design for 2010.
+Hewitt also provided verbal advice to the Compensation Committee during individual calls with the Chair of the Compensation Committee to provide counsel on general and specific issues.
+Hewitt did not provide services relating to any other components of total compensation during 2009.
+Hewitt was engaged by and reported directly to the Compensation Committee, and worked directly with management under the direction of the Compensation Committee.
+Hewitt does not perform any other services for the Company.
+Billing by Hewitt is provided directly to, and approved for payment by, the Compensation Committee.